Safari Etiquette – How to Behave on Safari

 Tipping: Don’t forget to tip your guides, drivers and camp staff while on safari.
 Tips make up a big percentage of the staff’s salary.
 While tipping is always discretionary, it’s unlikely you will experience mediocre service on one of our safaris!
 We always include guidelines on how much to tip before you go.

 Leave the Kitchen Sink: It is very tempting to over pack for your safari.
-While some clothing guidelines are worth following, there’s no real need to go out and buy several new safari suits with a zillion pockets.
+While some clothing guidelines are worth following, there’s no real need to go out and buy several safari jackets with a zillion pockets or pants that zip off into shorts.
 Camera film is obsolete these days, and many safari vehicles even have outlets to recharge your batteries, so those pockets are likely to stay empty.
 Not all your clothing has to be a neutral brown color, but keep in mind that garish pink will frighten the wildlife and really shows up the dust you’ll be picking up.
-Darker colors attract Tsetse flies and they are not nice flies.
-It’s true that you’ll likely need several layers to combat the chilly mornings and stay cool in the hotter afternoons, but all camps offer daily laundry service, so no need to pack an outfit for every day.
+Darker colors (particularly blue) attract Tsetse flies, which I promise you would really rather avoid.
+It’s true that you’ll likely need several layers to combat the chilly mornings and breathable fabrics help to stay cool in the hotter afternoons, but all camps offer daily laundry service, so no need to pack an outfit for every day.
 I-pads and Kindles have eliminated the need to bring several guide books and numerous novels, and they even have a flashlight app!
 This is all great news, as the main reason we suggest you pack lightly is because the internal flights that may take you from camp to camp have very strict rules with regards to the weight and size of your luggage.
 You are simply not allowed to bring excess luggage with you.
 Read our packing tips …

-Don’t Be Rude: African societies are much more polite in general than in the US.
-Greeting people is considered polite and should not be rushed.
+Don’t Be Rude: African societies can be much more formally courteous and polite than most Americans are accustomed to.
+For example, a proper greeting when meeting people is considered a sign of respect and should not be rushed.
 If you need to ask someone a question, don’t launch into it before saying “hello, and how are you?”, and wait for their response.
 If you wish to take a photo of somebody, always ask them first.
 If you think your question may not be understood directly, ask your safari guide, or someone who can interpret to ask for you.
 Don’t assume a lack of response is equivalent to a “yes”.
 Speaking slower and loudly will not make it easier for someone to understand your language!
 Using a “local accent” is also not acceptable, nor is making fun of someone’s use of English.
-We’ve all had a giggle at menus offering “Lioness Potatoes” for Lyonnaise Potatoes — but never do so in the presence of someone who may feel laughed at.
 Do not wear skimpy outfits unless appropriate on a beach or by a pool.
 It’s not only the Islamic coastal communities that would be offended by this, but many African rural communities tend to be somewhat conservative in their dress, regardless of their religious backgrounds.